Trauma, ADHD, and AuDHD: Why a Trauma-Focused Therapy Approach Matters

 Feel overwhelmed, frozen, or flooded rather than simply distracted

-Trauma, ADHD, and AuDHD Often Overlap
+Trauma, ADHD, and AuDHD Often Overlap, and Why This Matters in Therapy

 For clients who identify as ADHD, autistic, or AuDHD, therapy needs to be neurodiversity-affirming and trauma-informed.